T-Rex/wxModularApp/README.md

 -------------------------
 * Open Visual Studio console ("Start menu -> VS2015 x86 Native Tools Command Prompt" or x64 native tools for x64 build)
 * Navigate to `<DEMO_SOURCE_ROOT>/build` folder
+* Edit `cm86.bat` (or `cm64.bat` for x64 build, or `cm.bat` which auto-detects the platform) if needed and put the correct CMake generator name to the command line which executes CMake.
+You can find the list of CMake generators in CMake GUI or using the CMake command line.
+For Visual Studio 2019 this will be `Visual Studio 16 2019`.
+For older versions of Visual Studio it may vary depending on Visual Studio version and target architecture.
 * Execute `cm86.bat` (or `cm64.bat` for x64 build, or `cm.bat` which auto-detects the platform)
 * The batch file will execute CMake and after that you will get Visual Studio project files in <DEMO_SOURCE_ROOT>/build/Win folder
 * Build the solution in Visual Studio or using msbuild